michael-milette/moodle-filter_filtercodes/README.md

 * Details/summary: {details}{summary}This is the summary{/summary} followed by the details.{/details}
 * Are you in a course? {ifincourse}Yes{/ifincourse}
 * Are you in a section of a course? {ifinsection}Yes{/ifinsection}{ifnotinsection}No{/ifnotinsection}
+* You should not see the following note : {note}This could nbe a comment, todo or reminder.{/note}

 You can switch to different roles to see how each will affect the content being displayed.